(818) 707-5664 | [email protected]

 Common questions about volunteering on an outreach

-Outreach countries that currently require a VISA include Brazil, Cuba, Ghana, Jordan, India, Uganda, Kenya, and Nepal.
+Wheels for the WorldTM outreach countries currently requiring a visa include Cuba, Ghana, Jordan, India, Uganda, Kenya, and Nepal.

-A VISA is an endorsement on a passport indicating that the holder is allowed to enter, leave, or stay for a specified period of time in a country.
+A visa is an endorsement on a passport indicating that the holder can enter, leave, or stay in a country for a specific period of time.
+Visas are included in the total outreach cost.

-Joni and Friends will inform you of any vaccination or testing requirements needed for travel to the country you have applied for.
-Other recommended vaccinations should be discussed between you and your physician or travel nurse.
+Joni and Friends will inform you of any vaccination or testing requirements for travel to the country you have applied for.
+Other recommended vaccinations should be discussed between you and your physician.

-It is highly recommended that your Tetanus, Hepatitis A, and Hepatitis B immunizations are current.
-Because some vaccinations require a series, it is important to have this conversation with your physician to time the vaccination needs with the outreach dates.
+It is highly recommended that your Tetanus, Hepatitis A, and Hepatitis B immunizations are up to date.
+Since some vaccinations require multiple doses, please consult your physician to ensure you complete any vaccine series before departing for the outreach.

-Once approved to the outreach team, you will receive a personalized fundraising link where donations can be made to your outreach cost.
+Once approved to join the outreach team, you will receive a personalized fundraising link where you and your supporters can donate toward your outreach cost.

-A $350 rravel deposit will be required upon acceptance.
+A $350 travel deposit will be required upon acceptance.
 The full outreach cost will be due two weeks prior to the outreach start date.

-Our goal is to build a balanced team of both experienced and new volunteers, totaling about 14 team members.
-A team is built up of a Team Leader, Seating Therapists*, Mechanics, Seamstress/Seamster, Support roles, and a Photographer.
+Our goal is to build a balanced team of both veteran and new volunteers, totaling 14 team members.
+A team is comprised of a Team Leader, Seating Therapists*/Seating Assistants, Mechanics/Mechanic Assistants, Seamstresses/Seamsters, Support Volunteers, and a Photographer.

 Volunteer Roles